astronomer/docs/archived_software_docs/version-0.31/task-usage-metrics.md

 description: Configure the Astronomer Software platform to record metrics about task usage.
 ---

-Task usage metrics provide an overview of your Airflow task runs and can help you quickly identify Deployments where more tasks are running or failing than expected.
+Task usage metrics provide an overview of your Apache Airflow® task runs and can help you quickly identify Deployments where more tasks are running or failing than expected.

 ## Enable task usage metrics